 6. How long are the ball bowlers?

 Most bowlers were made at standard lengths of 13 ft or 16 ft. long.
 Additional lane sections can be added to increase the length to as much as 32 ft.
-There are a few bowlers that were made to different lengths.
+There are a few bowlers that are made to different lengths.

 7. Where are you located?